GorancekCodes/gcc_openfire/README.md

 ## 🖤 Credits

 * Script was made by GorancekCodes.
-My inspiration was slovenian server called "BlueSkyRP".
 * You can use this script on your server.
 * Please dont sell script ;)
 * Part of script was taken from SafeZone script found on FiveM Forums.